ahill818/ou-website/content/authors/white/_index.md

   #   link: https://github.com
 ---

-Hanna joined the group in Fall 2024.
-Hanna is working on applying machine learning and deep learning techniques to diagnose mesovortices in radar data that produce tornadoes.
+Evan joined the group in Fall 2024.
+Evan is working on developing hazardous weather predictions through postprocessing of global model forecasts.